Studies find lying in resumes is rampant. That said, it’s hard to know how much because every survey reports a different

-Look at the following examples of how a job seeker might represent his/her ability and involvement with C-level executives:
+Look at these examples to see how a job seeker might show experience with C-level executives:

 Quickly and successfully built C-level relationships across functional areas.

 The words “quickly” and “successfully” reflect opinion.
 They might be right.
-They be might lies.
-Who knows?
+They might be fibs.

-When HR managers and hiring managers see adjectives and adverbs on a resume, many wonder, “Is this person lying?”
+Know that adjectives and adverbs make many readers wonder, “Is this person lying?”